-Note: By default this window has a menu bar with the Works menu.
-The Works menu gives you access to a variety of LispWorks tools, just like the

-Works menu of any window in the LispWorks IDE.
+Note: By default, if you do not use MDI mode, this window has a menu bar with the Works menu.
+The Works menu gives you access to a variety of Lisp-Works tools, just like the Works menu of any window in the LispWorks IDE.
 It is automatically provided by default for any interface you create.
 You can omit it by passing :auto-menus nil.